John T. Edge

-John T. Edge (born December 22, 1962) is a writer, commentator, and, since its founding in 1999, director of the Southern Foodways Alliance, an institute of the Center for the Study of Southern Culture at the University of Mississippi.
+John T. Edge (born December 22, 1962) is a writer, commentator, and from 1999 to 2020 was director of the Southern Foodways Alliance, an institute of the Center for the Study of Southern Culture at the University of Mississippi.
 He has written several books on Southern food.
-He contributes to the Oxford American and the New York Times, and has written for Garden & Gun and Afar.
-In 2017, he published The Potlikker Papers, a personal history of Southern food.
+For 21 years (1999-2020) he contributed to the Oxford American and for three years he contributed to the New York Times.
+He writes a column for Garden & Gun and has written for, among others, Afar.
+In 2017, he published The Potlikker Papers, a food history of the modern South.

 Education

-John T. received his undergraduate degree from the University of Georgia.
-Edge holds a master's degree in Southern Studies from the University of Mississippi and an MFA in Creative Non-Fiction from Goucher College.
+John T. studied at the University of Georgia.
+Edge holds a bachelor's degree and a master's degree in Southern Studies from the University of Mississippi and an MFA in Creative Non-Fiction from Goucher College.

 Southern Foodways Alliance

-In 1999, Edge co-founded and became the director of the Southern Foodways Alliance, an institute of the Center for the Study of Southern Culture at the University of Mississippi.
+In 1999, Edge became the founding director of the Southern Foodways Alliance, an institute of the Center for the Study of Southern Culture at the University of Mississippi.
 Every October, the Southern Foodways Alliance sponsors a symposium in Oxford, Mississippi, on American southern cuisine.
-Edge is one of the primary organizers and the master of ceremonies for the many events, which attract several hundred attendees.
+Edge was one of the primary organizers and the master of ceremonies for the many events, which attracted several hundred attendees.
 The SFA also engages in oral history work, makes films, and stages other events.
+Edge retired from the SFA in 2021.
+He now teaches at the University of Mississippi and the University of Georgia and directs the Mississippi Lab at the University of Mississippi.

 Media

-Edge has authored numerous books detailing how America eats, including, Fried Chicken: An American Story, Apple Pie: An American Story, Southern Belly, and The Truck Food Cookbook.
+Edge has authored numerous books detailing how America eats, including, "The Potlikker Papers: A Food History of the Modern South," Fried Chicken: An American Story, Apple Pie: An American Story, Southern Belly, and The Truck Food Cookbook.
 Edge has been a regular contributor for the weekend edition of NPR's All Things Considered and has appeared on various television shows including CBS Sunday Morning and Iron Chef.

+He has won 4 James Beard awards.
 In 2012, he won the MFK Fisher Distinguished Writing Award from the James Beard Foundation.
 His work has also been featured in 10 editions of the Best Food Writing Anthology.

-Hosts the SEC Network / ESPN television show TrueSouth.
+In 2013, he guest appeared on an episode of the Travel Channel's Burger Land.

-Host of the SFA podcast "Gravy," along with Melissa Hall.
+Since 2018 he has hosted the SEC Network / ESPN television show TrueSouth.